What is AER, and how does it work?

 You may also see Islamic savings accounts advertised with an EPR, or ‘expected profit rate’.
 That’s because Sharia law doesn’t allow you to earn interest in the same way as traditional banking.
 Instead, Islamic banks will pay you from profit that is made during the year, rather than from interest.

 Our aim is to make choosing and opening a savings account as easy as possible.
-That’s why we give you the ability to apply for savings accounts from different banks in just a few clicks.
+That’s why we give you the ability to apply for savings accounts from different banks and building societies in just a few clicks.